airnandez/lsst-cvmfs/README.md

 Now you are ready to use the stack.
 See next section.

 # Usage
 In order to use the LSST software stack, you need to setup your environment for a specific version for which there is a binary distribution available.
-For instance, to use LSST `v10.1-rc3` do:
+For instance, to use LSST `v10.1-rc3` on a Linux machine do:

 		$ cd /cvmfs/lsst.in2p3.fr/software/linux-x86_64/lsst-v10.1-rc3
 		$ source loadLSST.sh